joedevon/ContextWhisperer/README.md

 The project uses a deliberate separation between AI and human documentation:
 - `.docs/` - Contains AI-optimized context files
-- `docs/` - Traditional documentation for human developers
+- `docs/` - Traditional documentation for human developers (we propose standardizing on `docs/` but you can use any other directory name)

+## Self-Documenting Example

+ContextWhisperer uses itself to generate its own documentation!
+Check out `.docs/context.md` to see:
+- How the tool analyzes a codebase
+- What the output looks like
+- How documentation is structured
+- Token management in action

+This "dogfooding" approach means:
+1. We trust our own tool
+2. You can see real examples of its output
+3. The documentation stays current with the codebase
+4. We catch potential issues early

 ## How It Works